cheapmanga/Texture-Pack-Template/README.md

 You need to extact it with the program of your choice, for me it is **MUArchiveEditor**.
 Extract all the files, and edit them in your `.swf` file editor.
 Then repack it, save as and replace it in the same location.
+If you finished your texture pack, the folder goes in `"LCEWindows64\Windows64Media\DLC"`.
+You can now start your game and select your pack in the apropriate section when joining/creating a world.

 If you can't figure out how to repack .arc files, here's a screenshot on how:
 <img width="628" height="549" alt="image" src="https://github.com/user-attachments/assets/c6924bca-6787-42ce-b1e1-aa68892f40f1" />